Chances are pretty good that you know someone who lived through the Great Depression. Some of the stories they tell are almost unbelievable.

 Dresses could be cut into blouses or skirts, depending on where the wear or damage was.
-Pants were made into shorts, overalls made into pants.
-My uncle John would tell me that he was embarrassed to wear a pair of his father’s patched-up work pants, until he saw his friends wearing the same things.
+Pants were made of shorts, overalls made into pants.
+My uncle John would tell me that he was embarrassed to wear a pair of his father’s patched-up work pants until he saw his friends wearing the same things.

 8. Tires and inner tubes

 Although most tires today do not use inner tubes, they were common during the Great Depression.
 Tires from cars and bicycles were patched over and over until they simply could not be used any longer.
 Some tires were burned as a means of heating, but the smoke is so terrible that you had to be pretty desperate to do that.
 Tires were often cut and used to replace shoe bottoms or were used to make swings for the kids.
 Inner tubes were usually cut up to make patches for other inner tubes or tires, but they also could be used to make waterproof boots by simply covering them with pieces of inner tubes cut to fit.

 My mother says that she and her brothers spent many weekends in search of anything they could find either to use or sell.
 Even things like old tree branches and driftwood were collected, cut and bundled either to be sold or used.
 Every rubber band and piece of string was kept or collected to be reused when the need arose.
 Every paper bag was folded and saved, every cord cut off of every un-repairable appliance, and every scrap of soap was saved in a jar to melt later and be reformed into a “new” bar of soap.

 Many stories about the Great Depression are filled with acts of kindness between people experiencing great hardship.
 Those are the stories that fill me with the hope that we all could survive something this terrible.